Isuru1302/POS-System/README.md

 # POS-System

-Point of Sale system mobile shop to provide a good service to their customers and make their payments easily and efficiently while keeping daily records.
+Point of Sale system for a mobile shop to provide a good service to their customers and make their payments easily and efficiently while keeping daily records.

 ## Build Setup (Front-End)